vokya/english-for-designers/06-storytelling/process.md

 ### Mind map
 ![hand written mind map on a A3 paper](https://user-images.githubusercontent.com/116082661/225023187-ce120fea-d18a-4f6a-b95b-b555148357c6.png)

 At this point, I was thinking about my title.
-After a while, I came up with a Few things that I've learned as a designer and a person because that was basically what I wrote about.
-I am not sure if I'm happy with the title now but it is what it is.  🤷🏼‍♀️ It was meant partly personal however I tried to make the talk mostly about design.
+After a while, I came up with a Few things that I've learned as a designer because that was basically what I wrote about.
+I am not sure if I'm happy with the title now but it is what it is.🤷🏼‍♀️ It was meant partly personal however I tried to make the talk mostly about design.

 ### Chosen ideas on sticker papers
 [Colorful sticker notes with ideas grouped together](Untitled.pdf) were basically including chapters on orange sticker notes and on the yellow ones is what the particular chapter talked about.